HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 **All Digital Experience Versions (8.5, 9.0, 9.5)**

 - AI Translation and Workflow capabilities in WCM
-- Disabled SSL Hostname verification
+- Disabled SSL hostname verification
 - Presentation Designer to visually create and modify WCM presentation templates
 - Sync of WCM HTML components with DXClient
 - Notice of deprecation of Textbox.io Rich Text Editor